gmeyer3/react-express-ts-seed-fvs/README.md

 # React Express TypeScript Seed Project

 A full-stack TypeScript application with React frontend and Express backend.
+This is the basis for simple feature requests/fixes.

+## DEVELOPMENT TASKS FOR SOC

+- Install and run the development mode for this project (instructions below this set of bullets)
+- The existing Prime React component in the default screen doesn't have sorting.
+Please establish sorting by all the headers with ascending/descending clickable icons
+- After the above 'fix' is completed, there is a 'task2.json' file within the server back end files.
+Give it a back end route and GET request by which to be called from a new front end route that contains a Prime React route/page that displays the data in a Prime React table.

 ## Prerequisites